OffchainLabs/arbitrum-classic/docs/Bridging_Assets.md

 Have your L1 token's contract make an external call to `L1CustomGateway.registerTokenToL2`.
 This registration can alternatively be performed as an admin registration.

-**3. Register Your Token on L1 To the L1Gateway Router** After your token's registration to the Custom Gateway is complete, have your L1 token's contract make an external to `L1GatewayRouter.setGateway`; this registration can also alternatively be performed as an admin registration.
+**3. Register Your Token on L1 To the L1Gateway Router** After your token's registration to the Custom Gateway is complete, have your L1 token's contract make an external call to `L1GatewayRouter.setGateway`; this registration can also alternatively be performed as an admin registration.

 | ☝️ The admin privilege over the router and generic custom gateway are temporary and users should use at their own discretion |
 | ---------------------------------------------------------------------------------------------------------------------------- |